mr-internetix/SpamX/README.md

 # SpamX
-SpamX is Instagram spammer that spams message at bot speed to your friend
+SpamX is Instagram spammer that spams message to your friends (Anyone on Instagram )

 How to use spamX